xueshanf/postfix-sasl-setup/README.md

-## Configure a Postfix server to allow SASL authentication
+## Configure a Postfix server to Allow SASL Authentication

 Postfix version used in this documentation is 2.9.6-2.
 All change made to /etc/postfix/main.cf and /etc/postfix/master.cf need a Postfix service reload.
 You should adjust your setup with your own domain and SASL user database.